List of Coronation Street characters introduced in 2019: Bertie Osbourne

 Bertie Osbourne made his first appearance in episode 9667, broadcast on 14 January 2019.
-He is the son of Daniel Osbourne (Rob Mallard) and Sinead Tinker (Katie McGlynn).
+He is the son of established characters Daniel Osbourne (Rob Mallard) and Sinead Tinker (Katie McGlynn).
 Bertie was at first played by a fake baby, with Mallard revealing that he had to "trick himself" to believe it was real, also stating that he was looking forward to working with a real baby as he had been "broody for years".
 McGlynn revealed that she was "really nervous" when she began working with the real babies playing the role as she didn't have much past experience.
 Mallard said that "Daniel is not ready really [to be a father].
 He can read as much as he likes, but the reality is almost always different" but also said that a baby is "like a second start for Daniel".

 Shortly after discovering that she is pregnant, Sinead is diagnosed with an aggressive form of cervical cancer and she keeps quiet but tells Daniel's dad Ken Barlow (William Roache) after he finds her at the hospital and persuades him not to tell Daniel.
 Sinead collapses and Ken is forced to tell Daniel and he did not forgive him at first but Ken's son Peter Barlow (Chris Gascoyne) talks Daniel round.
 Sinead decides to undergo chemotherapy at the end of her first trimester, instead of starting aggressive radiotherapy which would require her to terminate her pregnancy.
 Sinead is later told that her cancer has not responded to the treatment, and that she requires an emergency caesarean section in order to save the baby and allow her to change to a different treatment.
 Shortly after he is born prematurely, the baby contracts an infection.
 After he recovers, Daniel and Sinead decide to name him Bertie, after Albert Tatlock (Jack Howarth).
 A couple of months after his birth, Bertie is discharged from the hospital.
 Under pressure from Sinead's family, Daniel agrees to have Bertie christened.
 Sinead and Daniel choose three godparents for Bertie, they choose Beth, Sinead's ex-fiancé Chesney Brown (Sam Aston) and Ken's adoptive daughter, Tracy McDonald (Kate Ford).